jjthatch/CommandLine-Calculator/README.md

 # Usage
  * Compiles with make.
 Run file named assignment4 to boot program.
  * This calculator uses basic operators " +, -, *, /, % " , operands, and parenthesis.
+ * Alphabetica characters (a-z, A-Z) can be used in the initial equation.
+The program will ask user to define before solving.
  * The calculator cannot solve for any variables.
  * Program will ask user to define all variables typed initially.
  * All operators, operands, and parenthesis MUST BE seperated by spaces.